sitting-duck/singleton_sysinfo_cpp/README.md

   // Waiting for 10ms.
   std::this_thread::sleep_for(std::chrono::milliseconds(10));

-  // Logging the message with a the round-robin logger level. logger.print(level, message);
+  // Logging the message with a the round-robin sysinfo level. sysinfo.print(level, message);
 }
 ```